battle-tactics-strategies

 The Chinese crossbow’s power derived from its composite construction.
 Skilled bowyers laminated layers of water buffalo horn (for compression), sinew (for tension), and hardwood (for rigidity), glued together with animal-based adhesives.
 The resulting limb was far stronger than a simple self-bow of the same size.
 Draw weights for infantry crossbows ranged from 120 to 200 pounds (55–90 kg), while heavy defenses required 400 pounds or more.
 To cock these weapons, soldiers used a variety of mechanisms:

 - Belt hook: a simple leather strap hooked to the string, pulled by hand using leg strength.
+This method was fastest but limited to lighter draw weights.

 - Winch: a cranking mechanism for heavy crossbows, allowing one soldier to apply mechanical advantage.
+The winch often included a ratchet to prevent the string from slipping back.

 Triggers and Safety Systems

 Chinese crossbow triggers were remarkably advanced.
 Bronze trigger assemblies typically consisted of a sear, a pawl, and a rotating nut that engaged the bowstring.
 When the trigger was pulled, the nut tilted, releasing the string.
 Many designs included a safety catch that prevented accidental discharge while the crossbow was cocked.
 These mechanisms were interchangeable across production batches, a testament to early standardization.
+The integrity of the trigger was critical: if the sear failed under tension, the crossbow could fire prematurely, wounding the user or allies.
+Han dynasty inspectors tested trigger assemblies by applying a standard weight to the string; any assembly that released below the specified threshold was rejected and the craftsman punished.

 Ammunition Types